osygroup/kubernetes_logging/README.md

 To view sources of data for elasticsearch (e.g fluentd, fluentbit etc.), you can port-forward the elasticsearch internal service: http://elasticsearch_service:9200/_cat/indices?v

-Steps to query logs with kibana are in this [documentation](https://devopscube.com/setup-efk-stack-on-kubernetes), but in Step 3, create a new Index Patten using the pattern – “fluentd” (as seen in http://elasticsearch_service:9200/_cat/indices?v).
+Steps to query logs with kibana are in this [documentation](https://devopscube.com/setup-efk-stack-on-kubernetes), but in Step 3, create a new Index Patten using the pattern – “logstash-*” (as seen in http://elasticsearch_service:9200/_cat/indices?v).
 Also in Step 4, select “time” in the Time Filter field name option.

 You can filter logs of pods using namespace, label metadata, container metadata, pod metadata, host(node) etc.